kontron/redmine_oauth/README.md

 ### Registration

 Register your Redmine instance as an application with your OAuth provider.
-Follow the instructions given on their web sites.
+Follow the instructions given on their websites.
 Add `https://yourdomain/oauth2callback` as redirect URI.

 ### Configuration